 The status will be configured as offline once the user logs out, closes the window, or exits the application on the mobile or desktop app.

-Can I toggle the online status functionality of users outside my TEAMS plan?
+Can I toggle the online status functionality of users outside my Unlimited plan?

-No, it is currently not possible to enable online status for users outside of the TEAMs plan.
+No, it is currently not possible to enable online status for users outside of the Unlimited plan.

 Is it possible to block my team members from turning their online status OFF?